We Are Yoga Warriors

 “We’re all in this fight together,” says Terrell.
 “And, in my heart, I know Queah would be thrilled that we’re making a difference.”

-Donna Terrell’s Yoga Warriors Fighting Colon Cancer is scheduled for 10 a.m. on Saturday, April 14, 2018 at the Doubletree Hotel in downtown Little Rock.
+Donna Terrell’s Yoga Warriors Fighting Colon Cancer is scheduled for 10 a.m. on Saturday, March 14, 2020 at the Doubletree Hotel in downtown Little Rock.
 The event will begin with a presentation and raffle sales with yoga starting around 10:20 a.m.
 Admission is free, and participants are asked to bring their own yoga mats.
-Donations will be accepted with all proceeds to pay for CARTI patients’ and caregivers’ yoga classes, which will begin in the Fall, and for nutritional supplements for those CARTI patients in need.

 Yoga Warriors is a not-for-profit organization.